2024 Tipperary county hurling team season: Summary

 The National hurling league started in early February with Tipperary opening their campaign against a Dublin team managed by Micheál Donoghue in Parnell Park on 3 February.
 The match was shown live on TG4.
-Just six players started this game that also started the in the All-Ireland Quarter-final defeat to Galway in June 2023, Rhys Shelly, Ronan Maher, Bryan O’Mara, Eoghan Connolly, Alan Tynan and Jake Morris with Andrew Ormond from JK Brackens named at corner forward for his first competitive game for Tipperary.
+Just six players started this game that also started in the All-Ireland Quarter-final defeat to Galway in June 2023, Rhys Shelly, Ronan Maher, Bryan O’Mara, Eoghan Connolly, Alan Tynan and Jake Morris with Andrew Ormond from JK Brackens named at corner forward for his first competitive game for Tipperary.

 Tipperary were missing Jason Forde, Cathal Barrett, Michael Breen, Dan McCormack and Noel McGrath for this game with these players due to return during the league campaign.

-In dry conditions, Tipperary playing with the wind had a 0-17 to 0-9 lead at half-time.
+In dry conditions, Tipperary playing with the wind had a 0–17 to 0–9 lead at half-time.

 In the 44th minute, Sean Ryan scored a goal when he got away from Dublin defender Paddy Smyth on the right before and firing to the bottom left corner.

-In the 58th minute Jake Morris got a second goal for Tipperary when he scored after coming in from the left to shoot low from a tight angle to the right of the net with Tipperary going on to win by 2-27 to 0-22.
+In the 58th minute Jake Morris got a second goal for Tipperary when he scored after coming in from the left to shoot low from a tight angle to the right of the net with Tipperary going on to win by 2–27 to 0-22.

 Morris was also named as the man of the match.

 A week later on Sunday the 11 February, in front of a crowd of 5,941, Tipperary played Galway managed by Henry Shefflin in Semple Stadium in round 2 of the National hurling league.
 The match was shown live on TG4.
 The team announced contained Moneygall's Sean Kenneally coming in to make his senior debut at corner forward.

-In dry conditions, Tipperary had a 0-16 to 0-13 lead at half-time and were 0-21 to 0-13 ahead eight minutes into the second-half before Galway scored the next seven points and eventually got level.
+In dry conditions, Tipperary had a 0–16 to 0–13 lead at half-time and were 0–21 to 0-13 ahead eight minutes into the second-half before Galway scored the next seven points and eventually got level.

 Tipperary went 18 minutes without a score in the second half before eventually finishing strong.